Immunize.org has been refreshed! Take a tour.

 • Evidence to date suggests no impact of MenB vaccine on meningococcal B carriage (may protect an individual from invasive disease but is unlikely to impact transmission of the bacteria to others)

 MenB vaccines were approved based on the serologic response to the vaccine.
-No data are available on vaccine effectiveness against clinical disease or duration of protection against clinical disease.
+Because meningococcal B disease is so rare, no data are available on vaccine effectiveness against clinical disease or duration of protection against clinical disease.
 Short term protection refers to the known duration of the antibody response.
 Available data indicate that protective antibody levels wane in most recipients within 1–2 years of completion of the primary series.
+Antibody levels rise sharply within 1-2 weeks of a booster dose.

 Several small outbreaks of meningococcal serogroup B disease have occurred on college campuses since 2013.
 However, the disease incidence in college students remains very low (0.03 cases per 100,000 college students age 18 to 24 years in 2020).
 ACIP does not routinely recommend MenB vaccine for college students.
 However, the recommendation for shared clinical decision-making applies to all college students age 16 through 23 years who may choose to receive MenB vaccine to reduce their risk of meningococcal serogroup B disease.
 In addition, some colleges and universities require MenB vaccination for incoming students.